yWorks/yfiles-for-html-demos/demos/style/richtextlabel/README.md

 #### Creating and Editing Labels

 Press F2 or double-click a label to open the text editor.
+Ctrl + Enter commits the changes while Esc cancels the edit.

 Note how the editor is hooked up with yFiles such that users don't need to write HTML markup themselves, but can rely on commonly known editor functions to format the text.